joshmfrankel/joshmfrankel.github.io/_posts/2020/2020-06-16-a-journey-into-writing-union-queries-with-active-record.md

 Active record has a multitude of features and niceties.
 From merging scopes to performing complex joins.
 However, sometimes it falls short.
 One shortcoming is a Union query.

 When I've got a roadblock with active record, I reach for either raw SQL or Arel Tables.
 Both of these work well but tend to produce verbose code.
-That's why it's nice to stay in Active record for readability.
+That's why it's nice to stœay in Active record for readability.
 Ok, so let's actually look at how to accomplish this.
 <!--excerpt-->

 ## Potential solutions